How Does the Water Cycle Affect Weather and Climate?

-The underground water is also a large source of fresh water.
-The water from rain, rivers, lakes, etc. are soaked by the Earth and thus stored underground.
+The underground water is also a large source of freshwater.
+The water from rain, rivers, lakes, etc., are soaked by the Earth and thus stored underground.
 And the underground water again comes to the Earth’s surface through springs.

 In this way, the water keeps on moving – changing places and states.
 It’s more like several loops.
 The water returns to the place or state where it began its journey.
-This is water cycle.
+This is the water cycle.

 Global Water Distribution

-Water cycle can create more clouds in a region.
+The water cycle can create more clouds in a region.
 Consequently, the temperature will fall.

-Extremely low rainfall, lack of adequate water sources can lead to draught in a given region.
+Deficient rainfall, lack of adequate water sources can lead to draught in a given region.

-These are some of the basic weather conditions that are directly influenced by water cycle.
+These are some of the basic weather conditions that are directly influenced by the water cycle.
 And from the definition of climate, we know that the average of weather conditions in a particular area or region over a very long period of time is considered the climate of that region.

 So, what do you think?
 Does the water cycle affect the weather and climate?